CovertLab/vEcoli/README.md

     javac -version
     java -version

-After verifying your Java installation, you can proceed with the Nextflow installation steps, starting with `curl -s https://get.nextflow.io | bash`.
-If this command fails, try prepending `export CAPSULE_LOG=verbose` and re-run it, checking for failed downloads.
-If found, simply rerun this command until it succeeds.
+After verifying your Java installation, you can proceed with installing Nextflow, starting with `curl -s https://get.nextflow.io | bash`.
+If this fails, try prepending `export CAPSULE_LOG=verbose` and re-run, checking for failed downloads.
+If any downloads failed, re-run this command until it succeeds.

 ## Test Installation